 5.5 Conclusions

-This chapter presents the algorithm and it validation trough simulated time-varying rotational speed and recorded stationary rotational speed.
+This chapter presents the algorithm and validates it by using simulated time-varying rotational speed and recorded stationary rotational speed.
 The estimated IAS was compared with the simulated IAS and from the experiments, and an index quantifying the error is proposed.
 The index is calculated for several test cases, its significance is explained, and the results are discussed.
 It presents the IASs estimated by the proposed algorithm and explains the relationship between poor phasor isolating (i.e., the difficulties of tracking harmonics with low signal-to-noise ratios) and poor IAS estimates.
 In addition, it presents the calculated indexes for order evaluation and explains their significance and importance.
 Finally, it discusses how EL is related to “low-quality” IAS.
 These results lead to the following conclusions:

 The first IAS harmonic provides the best results at high orders.